Sakneen/front-end-task/README.md

 For best results clone the repo and run the code locally.

-:wave: This is a NextJS React app interview challenge.
-Please fork this repo, and push your code to a branch in your forked repo (following the instructions below).

-In this exercise you will be implementing a new page that will have a table displaying a bunch of units (apartments, villas...).
-The design can be found [here](https://www.figma.com/file/SYWCrd5A18H44UoxJBfUW2/Frontend-task?node-id=0%3A1) You might need to sign up to be able to inspect the figma design

-Note, it's not required to implement all these features, but implement what you can, Also, do the best you can for file structure and code best practices, Good Luck.

 ## Requirements
 - Create a page that **mimics** the given design in terms of style.
 - The table **must support** pagination and sorting functionalities